Academic Requirements

 Contact the Department of Modern and Classical Languages for further information.

 The Shared Core fosters students’ developmental learning of the integration of faith with their liberal arts study.
 These common courses are required of all students as either prerequisites or as a required course which explore topics and cultivate skills valued in the development of Christian perspectives on all of life and learning.
 Shared Core courses are expected to be taken at Wheaton College.
-Transfer students who have taken in-person courses while a full time residential student at a Council for Christian Colleges & Universities (CCCU) institution may meet 2 of the BITH requirements with transfer credit.
+Transfer students who have taken in-person courses while a full time residential student at a Council for Christian Colleges & Universities (CCCU) institution may meet the Holistic Human Flourishing and up to 2 of the BITH requirements with equivalent transfer credit.

 All first year students will take CORE 101 First Year Seminar: Enduring Questions in the fall semester.
 This course is intended to present a framework to help students understand the nature of a Christian liberal arts education and the integration of faith with learning.
 The First Year Seminar is composed of 2/3 shared content and 1/3 specialized content unique to the faculty member and course section.
 Transfer credit is not accepted for CORE 101 First Year Seminar: Enduring Questions.